mayfrost/guides/SECURITY.md

 * __Level 45__: Reduce the amount of software installed in your computer.
 * __Level 46__: Opt for text-based programs with less library dependencies than their GUI counterparts.
 * __Level 47__: Support the GPL license as to prevent proprietary license wrapping (as with BSD/MIT/Apache licenses).
 GPLv3 in specific to prevent tivoization, a hardware level lockdown method.
-* __Level 48__: Deduplicate efforts and converge strategies to achieve a "tight base system" in common (use the koan "if is not strictly necessary it should be strictly optional, but still optional"), and that means making things modular and avoiding unnecessary dependencies instead of trusting "crypto libraries" like in python.
+* __Level 48__: Deduplicate efforts and converge strategies to achieve a "tight base system" in common (use the koan "if is not strictly necessary it should be strictly optional, but still optional"), and that means making things modular and avoiding unnecessary dependencies instead of trusting "crypto libraries" like in Python.
 * __Level 49__: Abandon "cloud computing" and traditional, non-publicly auditable, data mined networks and erase your online persona.
 Use exclusively peer-to-peer services with specific protocols instead of all-in-one networks.
 Use IRC for live chat, and NNTP for newsgroups (per topic forums, what "social media" should be).
 * __Level 50__: Abandon the Internet.
 Participate in local mesh networks and collaborate with global scale meshnet projects like [gternet](https://mesh.gentoo.today/wiki/Main_Page).
 * __Level 51__: Don't f\*ck up.
 Protip: you can't.